Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 Seven-thirty AM.
 The owner opens the workspace on a phone.
 One URL.
 One login.
 The dashboard shows yesterday’s revenue — retail sales plus two invoices paid overnight through EezyPay.
 Cash position current.
 One receivable at thirty days — the system already sent two automated reminders and flagged it for follow-up.
 The owner has not touched anything.
 The data surfaced itself.

 Eight AM.
 Three employees clock in through EezyClock.
-The interface is in Spanish for two of them.
+The interface is in Spanish for two of them — the language was set during their onboarding, and every screen, every SOP, every checklist displays in that language.
 Two are allocated to retail operations.
 Their labor cost hits the retail department P&L. One is at a job site across town.
 Geofence verified.
 Labor cost routes to that project’s job costing.
+The owner configured these allocations once.
+The system remembers.

 Five-thirty.
 Employees clock out.
 Timesheets calculate automatically — regular hours, overtime for the one who stayed late.
-The owner reviews timesheets, approves each one.
+The owner opens the workspace, reviews timesheets, approves each one.
 One tap per employee.
 Labor costs post to EezyBooks.
 Allocated to the right departments.
 The right projects.

 Six PM.
 The owner opens a laptop.
 There is nothing to reconcile.
 The P&L is current.
-Revenue by channel.
+Revenue by channel — retail and custom invoicing.
 Expenses by category.
 Cash position.
 Receivables.
 Inventory levels.
 Margin by product.
-She makes decisions based on data that is current as of five minutes ago.
+She makes decisions based on data that is current as of five minutes ago, not data from last month’s reconciliation.

 She closes the laptop.
 It is six-oh-five.
 She is done.